Flightplan: Critical response

 Roger Ebert gave it 3 and a half out of 4 stars, praising its "airtight plot" and the acting performances.
-Other reviewers including the Christian Science Monitor criticised "plotholes the size of an Airbus in the script".
+Other reviewers including The Christian Science Monitor criticised "plotholes the size of an Airbus in the script".

 Aviation film historian Simon D. Beck in The Aircraft-Spotter's Film and Television Companion (2016) noted that Flightplan was careful in setting the scene.
 "The aircraft is a fictional mammoth airliner called the 'E-474', a double-deck jumbo modeled strongly after the Airbus A-380, the large size being suitable for the missing-person plot of the film."

 Controversy

-The Association of Professional Flight Attendants called for an official boycott of Flightplan, which they said depicts flight attendants as rude and unhelpful.
+The Association of Professional Flight Attendants called for an official boycott of the film, which they said depicts flight attendants as rude and unsympathetic towards a distressed passenger; the flight attendants and the pilot viewed Foster's character as delusional and barely attempted to help her, in addition to one flight attendant revealed to be an accomplice to terrorists (as part of a strategy to extort a ransom from the airline).
+As such, the group postulated that the film could spread distrust of their members among airline passengers.

+Tommie Hutto-Blake, president of the Association of Professional Flight Attendants, stated, "Should there be another 9/11, it would be critical for the cabin crew to have the support of their passengers, not the distrust that this movie may engender...
+Our fellow crew members who perished in the line of duty deserve more respect".
+Two other trade organizations, the Association of Flight Attendants and Transport Workers Union Local 556, also called for a boycott.